HCPSS/schoolsites-help/_posts/2014-07-15-uploading-files.md

 These instructions are only for adding a document to a link resource node.
 Adding files to [pages, page sections and news messages](/schoolsites-help/2014/07/15/adding-links/) is a bit different.

 If the document you uploaded was a school supply list, then it should go on the school resources page under the family resources heading (or where you see fit).
-For the sake of this exercise, this is where we'll put your file.
+For the sake of this exercise, this is where the file will go.

-Now that we have a clean URL copied that goes to the file, navigate over to your dashboard and click on "link resource list."
+Once we have a clean URL copied that goes to the file, navigate over to the dashboard and click on "link resource list."

 ![proper URL](/schoolsites-help/images/uploading/school-resources.png)